OpenLiberty/sample-keycloak/README.md

 The `gateway` service is used to obtain a JWT access token from Keycloak and propagates it to the MicroProfile JWT secured `system` service.

 For the `gateway` service, an `@OpenIdAuthenticationMechanismDefinition` is defined which has its `providerURI` set to the Keycloak OP's configuration URL, the `clientID` set to the `sample-openliberty-keycloak` client, and the `clientSecret` set to `sample-openliberty-keycloak`'s client secret.
 The `redirectToOriginalResource` is set to true, so that the browser will redirect to the original resource request after authentication.
 The `notifyProvider` is set to true, so that the browser will also redirect to the Keycloak OP's `end_session_endpoint` in the event of a logout.
-The `@DeclareRoles` annotation declares the `admin` role and the `user role`.
+The `@DeclareRoles` annotation declares the `admin` role and the `user` role.

 ```java
 @OpenIdAuthenticationMechanismDefinition(